rlivingsus/misc/AllBooks.md

 - Shea, Kieran: Off Rock
 - Sheff, David: The Buddhist on Death Row
 - Shepherd, Peng: The Cartographers; The Book of M
+- Sheridan, Sam: The Disaster Diaries
 - Sherry, Miranda: Black Dog Summer
 - Shisler, Gail: For Country and Corps: The life of General Oliver P. Smith
 - Shoemaker, Martin: The Last Dance (kindle)
 - Shusterman, Neal: Scythe
 - Silvera, Adam: They both die at the end
+- Simon, George: In Sheep's Clothing
-- Sinek, Simon: Together is Better: A little book of Inspiration ; Leaders eat Last; The Infinite Game
+- Sinek, Simon: Together is Better: A little book of Inspiration ; Find your WHy; Leaders eat Last; The Infinite Game
 - Singer, PW & August Cole: Burn-In: A Novel of the Real Robotic Revolution & Ghost Fleet
 - Singh, Simon: Fermats Enigma
 - Slater, Tracy: The Good Shufu
 - Slim, Viscount: Defeat into Victory
 - Slineni, Haemin?: The things you can see only when you slow down
+- Smedman, Lisa: ebook House of Serpents 1) Venom's Taste
 - Smith, Ali: HOW TO BE BOTH
+- Smith, Betty: A Tree Grows in Brooklyn
 - Smith, Julie: Why has nobody told me this before?
 - Smith, Mandy: Cabin Fever
 - Smith, Nicholas: Hell Divers
+- Smith, Patti: Just Kids
 - Solomon, Rivers: The Deep
 - Spakowski, Andrzej: Blood of Elves
 - Stackpole, Michael: A Secret Atlas
+- Standage, Tom: A history of world in 6 glasses
 - Star Trek: Department of Temporal Investigations
 - Star Trek Gateways
 - Star Wars OLD REPUBLIC:Fatal Alliance, DECEIVED, Revan, Annihilation;